 layer ceramic capacitors (MLCC) have continued to advance the substitution of palladium, mainly with nickel.
-However, a massive 50 per cent increase in the number of MLCC produced this year has resulted in a small increase in demand for palladium in this application.
+However, a massive 50 per cent increase in the resulted in a small increase in demand for palladium in this application.
 Despite further substitution in other electronics applications, we estimate that overall demand for palladium by the electronics industry will increase by 90,000 oz this year to reach 2.07 million oz.

-Consumption of palladium in dental alloys will fall again this year, by 22 per cent to 870,000 oz, in response to the higher metal prices.
+dental alloys will fall again this year, by 22 per cent to 870,000 oz, in response to the higher metal prices.
 Demand in Europe and North America has fallen by more than a third, but the use of palladium in Japan has been less affected.
 In April, the Japanese government changed the system of payments under the state insurance scheme for dental treatment using the standard gold:palladium alloy.
 The new arrangement will reflect more closely the actual cost of materials used and should thereby reduce sensitivity to changes in metal prices.